 It features a Career mode that has you completing various scenarios with specific conditions in addition to Sandbox and Challenge modes that drop you on an empty plot of land with all items unlocked.

-Planet Coaster boasts an extraordinary 40+ rides and attractions to help draw customers along with numerous themed decorations to give your park a unique appearance and feel.
+Planet Coaster boasts a remarkable 40+ rides and attractions to help draw customers along with numerous themed decorations to give your park a distinctive appearance and feel.

-There are also many DLC packs that expand the number of themes available, ranging from fantasy to science fiction, Hollywood sets, pirates, and everything in between.
+There are also numerous DLC packs that expand the number of themes available, ranging from fantasy to science fiction, Hollywood sets, pirates, and everything in between.

 Parkitect